 Giving thanks for abundance is greater than abundance itself. ~ Rumi

 The world is in pain.
 People are suffering on levels I have never known and most likely, never will.
 War rages the globe over.
-Innocents are killed.
-Cities are destroyed.
-Brutal terrorist attacks in Beirut and Baghdad, suicide bombers in Paris, Syrian refugees with nowhere to call home; despair is rampant.
+Innocents are killed, cities destroyed.
+Despair is rampant.
 Homelessness, poverty and domestic violence crush the human spirit.
 In my comparatively safe and prosperous life, lamenting hardships feels selfish and insensitive.
-Yet, adversity is a human experience, no matter our circumstances.
+Yet, adversity is a human experience, no matter our circumstance.

 Viktor Frankl, author of Man’s Search for Meaning, said, “… a man’s suffering is similar to the behavior of gas.
 If a certain quantity of gas is pumped into an empty chamber, it will fill the chamber completely and evenly, no matter how big the chamber.
 Thus suffering completely fills the human soul and conscious mind, no matter whether the suffering is great or little.
 Therefore the “size” of human suffering is absolutely relative.”